 We also created lots of different quote images for all of the social media platforms too.

-- For Podcast Movement: How to Become Loved As a Podcaster by Those Who Hate Podcasts, I repurposed my Ignite Podcast Movement talk into a blog post and a video presentation
+- For Podcast Movement: How to Become Loved As a Podcaster by Those Who Hate Podcasts, we repurposed her Ignite Podcast Movement talk into a blog post and a video presentation

-- When I spoke to Mark Asquith on my podcast episode How to Repurpose a TEDx Talk, as well as talking about repurposing video footage and photographs, we spoke about repurposing the audio from the talk into a podcast episode, writing a blog post, and creating behind-the-scenes content.
+- When Amy spoke to Mark Asquith on The Content 10x podcast episode How to Repurpose a TEDx Talk, as well as talking about repurposing video footage and photographs, they spoke about repurposing the audio from the talk into a podcast episode, writing a blog post, and creating behind-the-scenes content.
 Mark worked with us to 10x his TEDx via our Talk 10x service!

 - In Creative Content Repurposing: Slides into a Comic Book discover how we repurposed our awesome slides into an even more awesome comic book!

-I saw the impact it had for my business and personal brand, and realized that we had something to offer other speakers that would really benefit them.
+We saw the impact this had on the business and on Amy's personal brand, and realized that we had something to offer other speakers that would really benefit them.

 So, we launched our Talk 10x service just for speakers.